Matthew Lesh

 About Matthew

-He writes research papers on a range of topics and is a regular commentator on television and radio, a columnist for London’s CityAM newspaper, and has contributed to The Times, The Telegraph, The Wall Street Journal, The Australian and The Spectator.
-He also hosts the IEA’s weekly podcast.
+Lesh has written research papers on a range of topics, is a regular commentator on television and radio, a columnist for London’s CityAM newspaper, and has contributed to The Times, The Telegraph, The Wall Street Journal, The Australian and The Spectator.

 Matthew graduated with First Class Honours from the University of Melbourne with a Bachelor of Arts (Degree with Honours) and completed a Masters in Public Policy and Administration at the London School of Economics, where he received the Peter Self Prize for Best Overall Result.

-Matthew is an Adjunct Fellow at the Institute of Public Affairs and a Fellow of the Adam Smith Institute and the Royal Society of Arts.
+Matthew is a Public Policy Fellow at the Institute of Economic Affairs, an Adjunct Fellow at the Institute of Public Affairs and a Fellow of the Adam Smith Institute and the Royal Society of Arts.

 Publications